Welcome to the

 Learn from a Pro: How to design your garden in 7 Easy steps

-In this post, I am going to share with you the 7 step system I use as a professional so you can design your own garden – the right way.
-Let’s save you from the despair of wretched plants, pinterest backyard fails and wasting way too much hard earned cash on something that goes nowhere.
+In this post, I am going to share with you the 7-step system (a professional garden design process) I use as a professional so you can design your own garden – the right way.
+Let’s save you from the despair of wretched plants, Pinterest backyard fails, and wasting way too much hard-earned cash on something that goes nowhere.
 Follow these seven steps for planning a garden design that actually works.

 Step #1 – Learn the Tools of the Garden design Trade & Set Yourself Up with Systems to Keep Track of Everything